Considering submissions

 Contact the planning authority to inspect submissions on a planning scheme amendment.

-Contact us to inspect submissions on an EES, a matter being considered by an advisory committee, a permit call-in or an appeal call-in.
+Contact us to inspect submissions on an EES or a matter being considered by an advisory committee.

 Late requests to be heard

-The panel has discretion about whether to hear a person who has not completed a request to be heard.
+The panel has discretion about whether to hear from a submitter who has not completed a request to be heard within time.

 Withdrawing a submission